weasel-nms/NMS-save-file-backup/README.md

 ### How it works
 This tool is composed of two simple parts:
-1. A powershell script, which determines your save files' location, and then archives them into a ZIP files named with a timestamp, in the `Documents\My Games\No Man's Sky Backups` folder
+1. A PowerShell script, which determines your save files' location, and then archives them into a ZIP files named with a timestamp, in the `Documents\My Games\No Man's Sky Backups` folder
-2. A clickable shortcut, intended to reside on your desktop, but certainly locatable anywhere you choose.
+2. A clickable shortcut, intended to reside on your Desktop, but certainly locatable anywhere you choose.

 ### Instructions
 To "install" it, if it can be called that, just download the ZIP file and open it.
 Copy the `NMSbackup.ps1` file to your Documents folder, and copy the `No Man's Sky save file backup` shortcut to your Desktop (or wherever you want to keep it.)
 Double-click the shortcut to run it.